 Youth Options Outdoor Learning Centre provides a dedicated space for children and young people to be outside, engage with nature, and participate in outdoor learning.
 It will consist of:

-- two re-purposed classroom buildings
+- a re-purposed classroom

 - a wooded area